Erik-Debye/SWA-Scraper/README.md

 # Southwest-Scraper

 This is a scraper for Southwest Airlines Flight Information.
 It saves the scraped data into your private Supabase database (https://supabase.com/) for storage and use.
-It requires 6 dependancies -
+To use, you must have Node installed, preferably the latest version (17.0.0+), and the program requires 6 dependancies ->

 * puppeteer-extra (to scrape the webpage)
 * puppeteer-extra-plugin-stealth (additional stealth plugin to puppeteer-extra)
 * ghost-cursor (to trick SW's bot checkers)